 Does the Insulin Resistance Diet work?

 Although the Insulin Resistance Diet was created by a physician, there’s no scientific research proving the eating plan will help users lose weight, aside from eating fewer calories.
-You may want to think about replacing the Insulin Resistance Diet with a supplement like Leptigen, which contains ingredients clinically proven to help you lose weight, boost metabolism and enhance fat loss.

 How much does the Insulin Resistance Diet cost?